 Here’s a close-up look at the edge of the deck and the structural components that make up this system.
 The round thing is the pier and is typically poured inside a giant cardboard tube, which is then later cut away to expose the concrete.
 You know this system was used whenever you see a concrete column that has spiral markings on it – just like opening up a tube of dinner rolls.
 (Don’t act like you don’t know what I’m talking about, the orange rolls are the best … according to my daughter.)

 You can also see the steel brackets (in red) that are doing all the heavy work.
 The “L” shaped brackets are holding the perimeter of the deck and to either side of the “L” brackets, you can see the steel plates that have been welded to the bottom of our handrail so that there won’t be any wobble to it.

 Don’t have a wobbly handrail.

-Here’s another look of the steel plate welded to the handrail and bolted to the perimeter beam.
-Can you see that the top of all the structural members have been painted gray?
+Here’s another look at the steel plate welded to the handrail and bolted to the perimeter beam.
+Can you see that the top of all the structural members has been painted gray?
 Why do you suppose we did that?

 Here’s a look down the pathway part of the deck – you can see more of the gray painted wood structure.
 The reason we painted it was to hide the appearance of the tops of the wood members once the top deck boards are installed.
 We didn’t want you looking down through the wood deck and seeing the crummy – yet beautiful in its own way – looking structure below.